-Ethical considerations: The permissions required to conduct the study were received from the Non-Invasive Clinical Research Ethics Committee of Sivas Cumhuriyet University (No. 2023-09/18) and the Provincial Directorate of Health.
-Additionally, each woman in the study was verbally informed on the context of the study and voluntary participation, and written permissions from the women were taken.
+Ethical considerations: Permission to conduct the study were received from the Non-Invasive Clinical Research Ethics Committee of Sivas Cumhuriyet University (No. 2023-09/18) and the Provincial Directorate of Health.
+Each was verbally informed about the study, voluntary participation, and written permissions were taken.
 The study was conducted in accordance with the ethical standards of the Helsinki declaration.